benswift/extempore-sublime/README.md

 Installation instructions for Extempore can be found at [Extempore's github page](https://github.com/digego/extempore).

-# Working with Extempore in Sublime Text
+# Working with Extempore in ST

 The plugin provides three commands: